 By providing leading-edge software, advisory services, and research, including proprietary analysis from Moody’s Investors Service, Moody’s Analytics integrates and customizes its offerings to address a range of business challenges.
 With extensive country-specific industry expertise, business value, and regulatory insight, our regional subject matter experts can help you solve your most complex risk management challenges.

-EBA published answers to ten questions under the Single Rulebook question and answer (Q&A) updates for this week.
+EBA published answers to two questions under the Single Rulebook question and answer (Q&A) updates for this week.

 EIOPA published new sets of questions and answers (Q&A) on guidelines, directives, and regulations applicable to insurers in Europe.

 ECB published aggregate results for the 2018 stress test for all participating banks under its supervision.